arm+band_UV-vis_02.jpg

 arm band_UV-vis_02.JPG

-I am interested in how conservation can be used to document and support the transmission of skill and material knowledge, and in examining the standards, language and methods of material care as a form of expertise.
-My work combines the handling, repair and risk management of material heritage with knowledge exchange and creative engagement.
+I am interested in how conservation can be used to document and support the transmission of skill and material knowledge, and in examining standards, language and methods for material care as a form of expertise.
+My work combines knowledge exchange, repair and risk management for material heritage collections.

-In my collaborative projects, I often specialize in Tibetan and Himalayan material culture.
+In my collaborative projects, I often work with Tibetan and Himalayan material culture.

 On fieldwork for my doctoral research, Ladakh 2018